ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 These fields encompass markets, finance, economics, history, etc, any kind of field where the aim is to model decisions made by actor's.

-A node is a decision made by an actor or a group of actors in collective (who and what).
-A link between nodes is a causal link as one actors decision/action propagates another (why).
+A node is a decision made by an actor or a group of actors with a motivation.
+A bundle of who/what/why.
+A link between nodes is a causal link as one node propagates another (why).
 A situation is a grouping of nodes and links, that evolves over time.

 The connecting glue is the why.